 It’s true, this travel trailer has a rooftop swimming pool.
 For those RVers who refuse to swim in lakes or rivers or, heaven forbid, public pools, here’s the solution.
 We assume the pool would be emptied before heading down the road.

-But wait, here’s the rest of the story.
+But wait, there’s more to the story.

-This one-of-a-kind recreation vehicle is the creation of French artist Benedetto Bufalino, who plays with the perception of everyday objects by altering their original function.
+This one-of-a-kind vehicle is the creation of French artist Benedetto Bufalino, who plays with the perception of everyday objects by altering their original function.

+Bufalino’s best-known projects include a sedan-turned-jacuzzi, a police car converted into a chicken coop and a cardboard faux-ferrari.
 Oh, yes, we can’t forget to mention his truly mobile phone, well, actually a mobile phone booth.

 I just noticed the door on the trailer isn’t open.
 Unusual.
 I’m thinking this isn’t even a real trailer.
 It’s ‘parts’ on a sturdy framework of some sort designed to support the wading pool and LOOK like a trailer.
 Like everyone else mentions, water weighs too much to simply sit on a flimsy RV rooftop.
 Just sayin’.
 And look at that tow vehicle.
 Really?